How to Build an Instagram Insights Report - The Ultimate Guide

 - Seeing what types of content they prefer.

-- Gauging the effectiveness of individual Insta posts.
+- Gauging the effectiveness of individual Instagram posts.

-A well-structured report will provide insights to the questions above all the while improving future campaign performance.
+A well-structured Instagram analytics report will provide insights into the questions above all the while improving future campaign performance.

 Your report needs to effectively convey the performance of Instagram content.
 Having a layout that guides the audience from a concrete profile overview to individual content performance is imperative.